Interests

 • Writing:

 • Newspapers and magazines: I am paid by newspaper and magazines for writing articles for them, almost always by the number of words, which is standard for writing, at varying amounts per publication based on their own rules.
 I have a personal rule to write for all and any publication that wishes me to write for them because I want my advice and views to reach the widest possible audience, but they cannot alter the sentiment of what I write without my approval.
 Editing to improve grammar is of course standard, fine and for me, necessary!
-I have been asked over the years to write for The Guardian, The Telegraph, Gardener’s World, The RHS and Gardens Illustrated, who I have written the most for to date (they originally asked me to write for them, I didn’t approach them, though I have later suggested topics).
+I have been asked over the years to write for The Guardian, The Telegraph, Gardener’s World, The RHS and Gardens Illustrated, I have written the most for these publications to date (they originally asked me to write for them, I didn’t approach them, though I have later suggested topics).
 I have also been asked to write for The English Garden, Rakes Progress, The Metro, iNews and possibly others I’ve forgotten but will add if I remember them!

 • Website: my website is free to use for everyone and I receive no money from any person or company for it, I don’t run advertising or affiliate links on it.
 I do sell my own books, newsletter and some seed packets on it through the shop.